How to Get Rid of Vomit and Vomit Smell From Your Car

 - Rubber dishwashing gloves

 Step 1: Put on the gloves, eyewear, and dust mask.
-This may seem like an unnecessary precaution; however, bacteria, like E. coli and Staph, and viruses thrive in vomit.
+This may seem like an unnecessary precaution, but viruses and bacteria (like E. coli and Staph) thrive in vomit.

 Step 2: Pick or scrape up as much of the vomit as possible.
 Use the plastic utensil or putty knife to scrape as much of it as you can off the carpet or seats and put it in the garbage bag.

 Step 3: Blot up as much of the moisture as possible.
 Soak it up with the paper towels or absorbent towels until it is practically dry.

 Clean up the remaining vomit and stains

 - Absorbent towels or paper towels